mongodb/docs-commandline-tools/source/includes/changelogs/dbtools-changelogs.rst

+For the current database tools version, see :ref:`dbtools-current-changelog`

-Changelogs for DBTools versions are available on these pages:
+Changelogs for other Database Tools versions are available on these pages:

 - :ref:`DBTools 1.9.0 <dbtools-1.9-changelog>` *(Released October - December 2023)*
 - :ref:`DBTools 1.8.0 <dbtools-1.8-changelog>` *(Released August 2023)*